-I am an interdisciplinary palaeobiologist interested in the early evolution of echinoderms, seeking to investigate their evolutionary emergence through the integration of biological and palaeontological approaches.
+I am an interdisciplinary palaeobiologist interested in the early evolution of echinoderms, seeking to investigate their evolutionary emergence through the integration of biological, palaeontological and engineering methods.
 I have a strong background in computational approaches, particularly 3-D visualization and analysis.
-I am also proficient in X-ray tomography and a range of wet-lab techniques.
+I am also proficient in X-ray tomography and various statistical techniques.

 I obtained an MSci in Palaeobiology (First Class Honours) at University College London, and subsequently went on to pursue a PhD on Palaeozoic fossil echinoderms at Imperial College London under the supervision of Dr Mark Sutton.
 After my PhD, I undertook an MSc in Evolutionary Genetics and Genomics (Distinction) at the University of Manchester to gain practical experience in molecular biology and bioinformatics.
-This was followed by a short stint as a Research Associate in the lab of Dr Chris Knight in the Faculty of Life Sciences, University of Manchester, where I explored the comparative biology and evolution of yeast genomes.
-I am currently an 1851 Research Fellow working on the form, function and evolution of early fossil echinoderms in the lab of Professor Philip Donoghue.
+This was followed by a NERC Postdoctoral Research Fellowship split between the Universities of Birmingham and Bristol, where I studied the palaeobiology of fossil echinoderms.
+I am currently an 1851 Research Fellow working on the form, function and evolution of early echinoderms in the lab of Professor Philip Donoghue.
 I am a member of the Palaeobiology and Biodiversity Research Group, School of Earth Sciences, University of Bristol.

 I run the advanced undergraduate course Frontiers in Earth Science (Geology).